Crystal UHD vs QLED: Which is Better?

 Crystal UHD stands for Ultra High Definition, Ultra HD, or UHD.
 Crystal UHD TVs use the same technology as other LCD TVs to create a 4K (3840×2160 pixels) resolution.

-The Crystal HD TV is 4K compatible and is made using LCD (LED) technology.
-Note that the Crystal UHD TVs use LED backlight technology, hence their LED designation, differentiating them from the more recent Neo QLED and QLED technologies.
+Samsung manufactures Crystal HD TVs with 4K compatibility using LCD (LED) technology.
+Crystal UHD TVs use LED backlight technology, distinguishing them from the newer Neo QLED and QLED models.
 These models use thousands of mini-LEDs to provide greater clarity.

-Before 2020, junior TVs in the lineup were called premium TVs.
+Before 2020, the junior televisions in the lineup were considered premium TVs.
 These are regular 4K UHD models.

 The main difference between these and QLED models is the absence of a layer with quantum dots.
 The backlighting works on conventional LEDs.